freeCodeCamp/guide/src/pages/data-science-tools/hadoop/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+## What is Hadoop?
+Hadoop is an open source, Java-based programming framework that supports the processing and storage of extremely large data sets in a distributed computing environment.
+It is part of the Apache project sponsored by the Apache Software Foundation.
+<a href=https://github.com/apache/hadoop> Visit the Hadoop Git Hub page</a>

+## Core Features:
+ * MapReduce
+ * Hadoop Distributed File System (aka HDFS)
+ * Unique language (Pig) and data warehousing (Hive)

+## How is it used for Data Science?
+Hadoop is THE central technology of big data and data science.
+HDFS is the most common place that data scientists store large data sets, and MapReduce is how they execute most of their analysis.
+Hadoop is to Data Science as Michael Jordan was to the NBA- there are other good players and the roster of talent is always changing, but he will always be the best.